tsnellgrove/dark_castle3/doc/to_do.md

 	- DONE: update version build #

 - INPROC: result review (build 0006) []
-	- INPROC: review and categorize existing results
+	- DONE: review and categorize existing results
+	- DONE: initial result decision-making
-	- TBD: decide if I should attempt to use super() on inherited results
+		- DONE: decide if I should attempt to use super() on inherited results
+			- DECISION: yes, attempt to use super()
-	- TBD: decide if results should be symetric... can they be operated by non-players?
+		- DONE: decide if results should be symetric... can they be operated by non-players?
+			- DECISION: yes, attempt to make symetric
-	- TBD: even if machs only opperated by hero, what if opp from another rm?
+		- DONE: even if machs only opperated by hero, what if opp from another rm?
 If so, buff only if in rm?
+			- DECISION: yes, need to be room aware for result buffering
-	- TBD: should BufferResult have a is_mach_state_set attrib?
+		- DONE: should BufferResult have a is_mach_state_set attrib?
+			- DECISION: yes, BaseResult should do room-aware buffer + option to set mach_state
+	- TBD: update Mach class
+		- TBD: add alert_anchor attrib
+		- TBD: add is_active atytrib
+		- TBD: update cup_of_tea game machs
+		- TBD: update dark_castle3 game machs
+	- TBD: result class refactoring
+		- TBD: BufferOnlyResult => BaseResult (buffer w/ alert_anchor) + set mach_state option (set vs. reset ??)

 - TBD: mach review
 	- TBD: general Mach class review